From Farm to Fork to Fuel: What’s the Future?

 Kurt Kovarik – Vice President of Federal Affairs

-As Vice President of Federal Affairs, Kurt leads the National Biodiesel Board’s members in advocating federal policies that support the industry’s growth.
-Since joining NBB, Kurt has helped the industry secure a long-term extension of the biodiesel tax incentive, preserve important protections against unfair international trade, and ensure the integrity of the Renewable Fuel Standard program.
+As Vice President of Federal Affairs, Kurt leads the Clean Fuels Alliance America (CFAA) (formerly the National Biodiesel Board) members in advocating federal policies that support the industry’s growth.
+Since joining organization, Kurt has helped the industry secure a long-term extension of the biodiesel tax incentive, preserve important protections against unfair international trade, and ensure the integrity of the Renewable Fuel Standard program.
 Kurt continues to organize the industry’s advocacy for equitable tax, infrastructure, and environmental policies.

-Prior to joining NBB, Kurt worked for more than 20 years in the office of Senator Chuck Grassley (R-IA), leading efforts on the Renewable Fuel Standard, the biodiesel tax incentive, and increased use of biofuels.
+Prior to joining the organization, Kurt worked for more than 20 years in the office of Senator Chuck Grassley (R-IA), leading efforts on the Renewable Fuel Standard, the biodiesel tax incentive, and increased use of biofuels.
 An Iowa native, Kurt graduated from Luther College with a degree in political science.

 Kailee Tkacz Buller Biography